-No mini-freezers or other large appliances will be allowed.26.

-No pornography or offensive pictures / decorations of any facility.
+No mini-freezers or other large appliances will be allowed. - 26.
+No pornography or offensive pictures / decorations of any kind will be allowed in any campus Student Housing facility.
 Anything deemed to be offensive to a resident or guest will be removed from the area. - 27.
-Cohabitation as a couple is not permitted at any time in on-campus housing locations.
+Cohabitation as a couple is not permitted at any time in on-campus housing locations. - 28.
+No babysitting is allowed in campus housing (including younger siblings).